 - If you are a J1T Exchange Visitor, please refer to the International Health Plan page.

 You must complete New Hire Enrollment in My VU Benefits within 30 days of your hire or eligibility date (see "How to Enroll" below).
 If you elect another health plan option, you may disregard the Aetna Choice card.
 If you choose the Aetna Choice health plan option, keep the card for your use.

 Prescription Drug Benefit

 Preventive Care Program.
-All three health plan options include a comprehensive Preventive Care Program that covers such things as annual well-checkups and well-baby visits for covered dependents.
+Both health plan options include a comprehensive Preventive Care Program that covers such things as annual well-checkups and well-baby visits for covered dependents.

 Tobacco Cessation Benefit.
 Vanderbilt helps to pay for a tobacco cessation program for employees and their dependents covered on the health plan.
 Learn more.